ergogen/ergogen/README.md

 Easy.

 Now for the trickier part: keys.
-There are four ways to set key-related options (again, to minimize the need for repetition):
+There are five ways to set key-related options (again, to minimize the need for repetition):

+1. at the global-level (affecting all zones)
-1. at the zone-level
+2. at the zone-level
-2. at the column-level
+3. at the column-level
-3. at the row-level
+4. at the row-level
-4. at the key-level
+5. at the key-level

 These "extend" each other in this order so by the time we reach a specific key, every level had an opportunity to modify something.
 Note that unlike the overriding for rows, key-related extension is additive.